dcanetma/hodoandmarie-site/source/_posts/Xoko.md

 year: 2018

 intro: >
-  Different scenes with hand-drawn frame by frame animation and a little bit of motion graphics magic to explain in 50 seconds this amazing stools collection designed by Iratzoki Lizaso.
+  Different scenes with hand-drawn frame by frame animation and a little bit of motion graphics magic to explain in 50 seconds this amazing stools collection designed by Iratzoki Lizaso for Akaba.

 bgColor: '#647160'
 textColor: white